Order of Visit: High Point # 48

 A little bit later, we crossed paths with a larger group of 8 climbers donning their harnesses at the snow bridge.
 It close to 11 am now, which seemed pretty late in the day to be just be starting up toward the summit.
 But they didn’t appear to be a guided highpointing trip like ours.
 It was more like a rock climbing group of various skill levels, with several of their leaders who appeared to be in their 60s or older.
 I suspect Granite Peak was just one more mountain to cut their teeth one.

-Once we returned across the snow bridge and retrieved our trekking poles from where we’d stowed them, we would start what I felt was the more tiring part of our 12-hour adventure.
+Once we returned across the snow bridge and retrieved our trekking poles from where we’d stowed them, we would start what I felt was the most tiring part of our 12-hour adventure.
 The steep descent and traverse on boulders and rocks.
 It was mind-numbingly slow.
 Our bodies were tired.
 Our brains were fried from the lack of sleep and mental fatigue of the day.
 And it was not easy.

 The sun was beating down on us now and it was just a miserable, tiring slog back to camp.
 And then, in the fog of my fatigue, I accidentally slammed my knee into one of the boulders.
 The abrupt impact felt like that sensation where you stub your toe, but on my kneecap.
 And tears welled in my eyes as the sharp pain resonated through my poor knee.
-But we still had to keep going, and going, and goin
+But we still had to keep going, and going, and going.

 The endless slog back toward our high camp through the rocks

 But before we proceeded any further, Rostyn encouraged us to turn around at look at what we’d just done.
 Granite Peak stood at our backs in all her strenuous, formidable glory.
-A simply photo cannot pick up the true majesty of this peak nor the rugged crags and nuances of it.
+A simple photo cannot pick up the true majesty of this peak nor the rugged crags and nuances of it.
 It cannot capture the awesome feelings of looking at what we’d collectively accomplished.

 My heart felt full knowing that my 48th state high point was under my belt.
 Only Nevada and Alaska remained.